Revisiting the Jones eigenproblem in fluid-structure interaction: Introduction

-The rest of this paper is organized as follows: in \cref{sec:problem} we introduce the eigenvalue problem.
+The rest of this paper is organized as follows: in \autoref{sec:problem} we introduce the eigenvalue problem.
 We first describe the fluid-solid interaction where the Jones modes appear.
 We provide exact Jones eigenmodes on rectangles.
 We next provide a detailed description of the point spectrum of this problem and identify important properties relating the eigenpairs with the domain.
 In \autoref{sec:formulation} we derive a primal formulation to approximate Jones eigenpairs where the extra constraint on the displacement in the normal direction on the boundary has been introduced as an essential condition in the search and test spaces.
 The continuity of the normal trace will ensure this space is closed.
 A careful treatment of this formulation is then provided as it is known that the spectrum of this problem depends heavily on the geometry of the domain \cite{ref:harge1990,ref:natroshvili2005}.
 In fact, the proof of the usual ellipticity of one of the bilinear forms depends entirely on a Korn's inequality shown in \cite{ref:bauer2016} for Lipschitz domains in $\rrr^n$, with $n\in\{2,3\}$.
 A weaker version of this result for domains with $C^1$ boundary is given in \cite{ref:desvillettes2002}.
 In addition, in \cite{ref:bauer2016} the authors showed that the gradient of a vector with mixed tangential and/or normal components vanishing on the boundary can be bounded (up to a constant) above by the deviatoric part of its strain tensor in concave or polyhedral domains in $\rrr^3$ with piecewise $C^2$ boundaries (as defined in the same reference).
-In \autoref{sec:discrete} we develop a conforming discretization of the continuous eigenvalue problem via Lagrange finite elements.
-Finally, some numerical results showing the good performance of our method on polyhedral domains are presented in \autoref{sec:numerics}.

-The sensitivity of the spectrum to the shape of the domain suggests that the classical FEM using triangular meshes may not not the best method to use to approximate the spectrum of this problem for curved domains.
-Numerical examples presented show the performance of the proposed scheme and exhibit the different regularity of the eigenfunctions of this problem in different domains.
+In \autoref{sec:discrete} we {use} a conforming discretization of the continuous eigenvalue problem via Lagrange finite elements.
+The sensitivity of the spectrum to the shape of the domain suggests that the classical FEM using triangular meshes may {not be} the best method to use to approximate the spectrum of this problem for curved domains.
+Numerical examples presented in \autoref{sec:numerics} show the performance of this classical scheme and exhibit the different regularity of the eigenfunctions of this problem in different domains.